Maurdekye/carcassonne/README.md

 * Right click to drag
 * Scroll to zoom
-* Space to reset camera position
 * R to rotate a tile clockwise
 * Left click to place a tile / meeple
-* Tab to see all player stats
+* Hold Tab to see detailed game stats
-* Escape to pause
+* Esc to pause

 ## Todo